forsign-digital/a-member/README.md

 ---

-## And here is a series of questions and answers about us!
+### And here is a series of questions and answers about us!

 ### Who we are?

 A company focused on delivering formalization software solution with better experience and legal robustness for contracting in the digital environment.

+So If you're looking for an efficient way to manage your workflow, count on our!

-## What is our purpose?
+### What is our purpose?

 ### Firstly

-build a resilient and scalable solution for handling documents, forms and electronic signatures.
+Build a resilient and scalable solution for handling documents, forms and electronic signatures.

+Our focus is to create a robust, bureaucratic-free and completely digital signature flow,

+All in real time and with an easy integration, what does that mean?

+with our solution you can follow updates in real time, with autonomy to trigger actions whenever you need.

 ## How are we doing this?